 Those who complete lead abatement worker, supervisor, inspector and risk assessor certification training have six months to apply to the USEPA for certification.
 Lead abatement supervisor, inspector and risk assessor must pass a third party exam.

-EEA is accredited under the New York State Department of Labor (NYSDOL) Mold Program.
+EEA is accredited under the New York State Department of Labor (NYSDOL) Mold Program to present the initial and refresher training programs.
 Effective January 1, 2016, mold abatement workers, mold abatement supervisors, mold remediation contractors and mold assessors must complete accredited training, pass an in-course written examination and apply for a state license.

 Licensing is issued through the Department of Motor Vehicles (DMV) to individual workers, worker-supervisors, contractors and assessors.
 The contractor application is filed by an authorized representative on behalf of the organization, and proof of the employers disability, workers compensation and firm liability insurance coverage is required.